mt-support/tribe-ext-pdf-tickets/readme.txt

  * Event Tickets version 4.5.2 or greater
  * (optional) Event Tickets Plus version 4.5.6 or greater
  * (optional) Community Events Tickets version 4.4.3 or greater
-* License is GPLv2 (not "GPLv2+") to be compatible with mPDF's "GPL-2.0-only" license in its `composer.json` file
+* License is GPLv2 (not "GPLv2 or any later version") to be compatible with mPDF's "GPL-2.0-only" license in its `composer.json` file